Coastal Carolina University International Travel

 Whether you are a student, staff, or faculty member, heading to a familiar area of the globe or embarking on an entirely new opportunity, we ask you familiarize yourself with the following information prior to each travel experience you are preparing to undertake:

-- International travel requests will continue to use the International Travel Request Form and be routed for review to the International Travel Risk Management group review and recommendation to the respective Vice President.
+- International travel requests must be submitted via the International Travel Request which will be reviewed by the Center for Global Engagement, and if required based on risk levels of destination(s), the International Travel Risk Management.
 Please see International Travel Information for more detail about this process and resources to help you plan.

 - CCU strongly encourages all travelers to be vaccinated against COVID-19 before travel.

 - Review the University Travel Policy (FAST-201) and the University Pocket Guide to Travel.

 - To lead a short-term faculty-led program abroad, please review the Faculty-Led Program Leader Guide for timelines and training materials.